Puppy socialisation and its importance

 Try to implement all, or most, of the following:

-- Expose him to a wide range of people, including children, toddlers, babies, women and men, including men with beards, caps, sunglasses, hoodies, boots, etc.
+- Exposure to a wide range of people, including children, toddlers, babies, women and men, including men with beards, caps, sunglasses, hoodies, boots, etc.

-- Expose him to household noises such as vacuum cleaners, music, television, blenders, banging doors, power tools, microwaves etc.
+- Exposure to household noises such as vacuum cleaners, music, television, blenders, banging doors, power tools, microwaves etc.

-- Gently handle his ears, feet, tail, mouth, and collar daily
+- Gentle handling of your puppy’s ears, feet, tail, mouth, and collar daily

-- Leave him on his own for short periods of time
+- Being alone for short periods of time

-- Get him used to walking on different surfaces like concrete paths, bitumen, gravel, sand, grass and wet grass
+- Walking on different surfaces like concrete paths, bitumen, gravel, sand, grass and wet grass

-- Introduce him to different dogs (who have been vaccinated)
+- Exposure to different dogs (who have been vaccinated)

-- Expose him to other animals, including cats, in a positive way
+- Exposure to other animals, including cats, in a positive way

-- Provide toys for him to play with, with you and alone
+- Providing toys to play with, both with you and alone

-- Teach him to sit when greeting people, instead of jumping up
+- Teaching him to sit when greeting people, instead of jumping up